handshake-org/handshake-org.github.io/src/api-docs/source/includes/_node_rpc_auctions.md

 }
 ```

-Upon completion of the bidding period, auction winners can claim ownership of the name with sendupdate, which updates the namedata and transfers their winning bid input to a REGISTER output.
+Upon close of the REVEAL period, auction winners claim ownership of the name with `sendupdate`, which updates the namedata and transfers their winning bid input to a REGISTER output.

+Furthermore, name owners can use `sendupdate` at any time to update the resource data of their name.

 ### Params
 Name | Default |  Description
 --------- | --------- | ---------
-name | Required | The name for which you wish to redeem your losing bid.
+  name | Required | The name for which you wish to update resource data (initially creates a REGISTER output).

 ## sendrenewal